Night Eating Syndrome

 Night eating syndrome may affect body weight and sleep quality.
 Although research is limited, studies suggest people with night eating syndrome may experience poor sleep quality due to waking up during the night to eat.
 They may also obtain less sleep overall , or they may sleep in later or go to bed earlier to compensate for the time spent awake at night.

 Studies have found that eating between 11 p.m. and 5 a.m. may be linked to higher weight gain.
 Obesity and night eating syndrome are linked, although not all people with night eating syndrome have excess weight.
 Researchers have found that eating for emotional reasons may make it more likely for a person with night eating syndrome to have excess weight.
 However, it is unclear whether night eating syndrome contributes to obesity.

 What Causes Night Eating Syndrome?

-Experts believe night eating syndrome might arise when a person’s circadian rhythm, or internal body clock, fails to synchronize sleep and meal patterns with one another.
+Experts believe night eating syndrome may arise when the body’s internal clock does not synchronize sleep and meal patterns with one another.

-A recent study found that evening people, or those who naturally prefer to sleep and wake up later, were more likely to have night eating syndrome, although research is mixed.
-Other studies have found that people with night eating syndrome have a delayed release of melatonin, a sleep-promoting hormone.
-It is unclear whether the condition may represent a delay of the body clock in general, or if eating at night may act as a cue to push the body clock later.
+A recent study found that evening people , or those who naturally prefer to sleep and wake up later, were more likely to have night eating syndrome.
+Other studies have found that people with night eating syndrome have a delayed release of melatonin , a sleep-promoting hormone.
+It is unclear whether the condition is evidence of a general delay in the body clock, or if eating at night may act as a cue to push the body clock later .

-Night eating syndrome does not appear to discriminate based on gender, age, or socioeconomic status.
+Night eating syndrome does not appear to occur more in those of certain genders, ages, or socioeconomic statuses .
 However, it more commonly occurs in people with:

 - Other eating disorders, such as binge eating disorder or bulimia